New reactor facility projects

-The CNSC provides an optional pre-licensing vendor design review (VDR) process for vendors of reactor designs.
-The VDR process – which takes place prior to entering the licensing process – provides an early opportunity for vendors of a reactor technology to engage with the CNSC and to seek clarity on regulatory requirements and expectations of their design.
-A VDR does not result in any decision by the Commission under the Nuclear Safety and Control Act and is cost recovered from the vendor under the Canadian Nuclear Safety Commission Cost Recovery Fee Regulations (Part 5, Special Project Fees).
-For further details see Pre-licensing vendor design reviews.
+The CNSC offers an optional pre-licensing vendor design review (VDR) for vendors of reactor designs.
+The VDR, which takes place prior to the licensing process, provides an early opportunity for vendors of a reactor technology to engage with the CNSC and clarify the regulatory requirements and the expectations for their design.
+A VDR does not result in any decision by the Commission under the Nuclear Safety and Control Act (NSCA) and is costrecovered from the vendor under the Canadian Nuclear Safety Commission Cost Recovery Fees Regulations (Part 5, Special Project Fees).
+For further details, see REGDOC3.5.4, PreLicensing Review of a Vendor’s Reactor Design, and the pre-licensing vendor design reviews web page.

 Current licensing activities